 It received its university status by statute in 1989, making it Ireland’s first new university since 1922.
 Today, the university has a population of over 13,000 undergraduate and postgraduate students.

 About The Medical School

-The medical school at University of Limerick was built in conjunction with the Irish government to serve the medical needs of the growing population of Ireland.
+The University of Limerick, School of Medicine was built in conjunction with the Irish government to serve the medical needs of the growing population of Ireland.
 The school’s inaugural medical class began in September 2007.

 University of Limerick’s medical degree is four years in length.
 The program is arranged entirely as a graduate-entry program, meaning that all admitted students already have an undergraduate degree prior to starting medical school.

 The curriculum was designed using the best evidence-based practices for modern medical education and is built around Problem-Based Learning (PBL).